Carbamazepine Patient Tips

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Available as a suspension, conventional-release tablets, and extended-release tablets.
-More frequent dosing of the suspension and conventional tablets provides more stable levels of carbamazepine in the body; follow your doctor's dosing instructions exactly.
+More frequent dosing of the suspension and conventional tablets provide more stable levels of carbamazepine in the body; follow your doctor's dosing instructions exactly.

 - Your doctor may need to conduct some baseline tests to determine how well-functioning your bone marrow is or if you are genetically at risk of any serious reactions with carbamazepine.
 Other tests (such as eye examinations, blood tests, urine tests) may be needed periodically while you are taking carbamazepine.